-What is Dark-Energy?
-Well...to tell the truth, no one really knows.
-As is the case with Dark-Matter, we can only assume that Dark-Energy exists because of the measurable physical effect its existence appears to have on the Cosmos as a whole.
-As indicated on the pie-chart illustrated below, its effect is overwhelming.
+What is Dark-Energy ?
+Well ... to tell the truth, no one really knows.
+As is the case with Dark-Matter , we can only assume that form of energy exists because of the measurable physical effect it appears to have on the Cosmos as a whole.
+As indicated on the pie chart illustrated below, its effect is overwhelming.

 Credit: Google Images

 A recent WMAP report estimates these proportions as 72.8% Dark-Energy , 22.7% Dark-Matter , and Ordinary Matter (in other words ALL the observable matter in the Universe including us!)
 Accounts for only the remaining 4.6%.

 According to Wikipedia:

 "The nature of this dark energy is a matter of speculation.
 It is thought to be very homogeneous, not very dense and is not known to interact through any of the fundamental forces other than gravity.
 Dark energy can only have such a profound effect on the universe because it uniformly fills otherwise empty space.